ImpowerGames/impower/client/resources/docs/privacy.md

 6. To comply with any court order, law, or legal process, including to respond to any government or regulatory request;

-7. To enforce our rights arising from any contracts entered into between you and us, including the impower.games Terms of Service, and for billing and collection.
+7. To enforce our rights arising from any contracts entered into between you and us, including the Impower Games Terms of Service, and for billing and collection.

-8. If we believe disclosure is necessary or appropriate to protect the rights, property, or safety of impower.games, our customers or others.
+8. If we believe disclosure is necessary or appropriate to protect the rights, property, or safety of Impower Games, our customers or others.
 This includes exchanging information with other companies and organizations for the purposes of fraud protection and credit risk reduction.

 ---